favware/java-result/README.md

 ## About

-This library fills in the short-coming of a `Result` monad in Java 1.8. `Optional` exists to express nulls in types, but there is no way to express success/failure in types. `Result` to the rescue!
+This library adds a `Result` monad to Java.
+While `Optional` exists to express nulls in types, there is no way to express a success/failure of a callable lambda expression. `Result` fills this gap.

 The `Result` type is very similar to the `Result` in Scala's standard lib.
 Some inspiration is also taken from the `Result` monad in the Rust language, and subsequently from `@sapphire/result`, the TypeScript implementation of the former.